oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 4. **Prompt Engineering**
     - Designing effective templates for guiding agent behavior
     - Using examples and rules to improve performance

 5. **Agent Configuration**
     - Setting up memory for contextual conversations
     - Configuring the agent for optimal performance

 ## Next Steps

-- Scroll back and read through the template initilization.
-This is what makes an agent costamized to your needs.
+- Scroll back and read through the template initialization.
+This is what makes an agent customized to your needs.
 - Implement more sophisticated tools (database queries, API integrations).
 - Explore different memory mechanisms for long-term context.
 - Fine-tune the prompt for better handling of edge cases.
 - For more understanding RAG Vector Search in Oracle Database 23ai, to look at the live lab [AI Vector Search - Complete RAG Application using PL/SQL in Oracle Database 23ai](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3934)
 - And also the live lab [AI Vector Search - 7 Easy Steps to Building a RAG Application using LangChain](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3927)

 ## Bonus: Create an Email PDF from Personal Information